wp-plugins/user-role-editor/readme.txt

 == Changelog ==

+= [4.19.2] 22.09.2015 =
+* Fix: multiple default roles assignment did not work under the multisite environment, when user was created from front-end by WooCommerce, etc.
+* Update: the translation text domain was changed to the plugin slug (user-role-editor) for the compatibility with translations.wordpress.org

 = [4.19.1] 20.08.2015 =
 * Default role value has not been refreshed automatically after change at the "Default Role" dialog - fixed.